 Set up on the banks of scenic West Point Lake and spend the day swimming, exploring and admiring wildlife.
 With over ten lake access parks in the area, there are numerous locations for waterside fun.
 Pick up lunch from one of our many local eateries and enjoy your meal under a pavilion or at a picnic table.
 Don’t forget to bring your fishing pole, many of our parks have a dock or a fishing pier perfect for casting off.

 Spend some carefree, outdoor hours with your family at Southbend Park!
 The park is a favorite for locals and visitors.
 It includes a playground, dog park, pavilion, open green space, and skateboard park.
 This urban park was built on 12 acres within walking distance from LaFayette Square.
 Whether you use the playground, bring a picnic, play in the dog park, or skateboard, you’ll love this new development in our public parks.

 The Thread, LaGrange’s new multi-use trail system, is the perfect way to exercise while seeing LaGrange.
-The current 7+ miles of trails wind around Granger Park, through beautiful LaGrange College Campus, and past historic LaGrange homes.
+Miles of trails wind around Granger Park, through beautiful LaGrange College Campus and past historic LaGrange homes.
 The Granger park loop, 1.5 miles, is great for anyone who prefers loop trails or who wants to run while family members play in Granger Park.
 For track runners, there’s also a track within the Granger park loop.
 Plan an evening walk to catch one of our beautiful Georgia sunsets.
 Bring your family, your dogs, or your bike to explore LaGrange from The Thread!

 These activities are perfect for anyone planning a trip on a budget or who find themselves in LaGrange with some free time.
 Come see why people treasure this sweet little town… attend a community event, visit our incredible art museum, or bring your family for a day at the park.
 There’s plenty to do that won’t cost you a dime!